JBZoo/CSV-Blueprint/README.md

 * With `filename_pattern` rule, you can check if the file name matches the pattern.
 * Property `name` is not defined in a column.
 If `csv.header: true`.
+* Check that each row matches the number of columns.
-* Schema contains an unknown column `name` that is not found in the CSV file.
-If `csv.header: true`
+* If `csv.header: true`.
+Schema contains an unknown column `name` that is not found in the CSV file.
+* If `csv.header: false`.
+Compare the number of columns in the schema and the CSV file.

 <!-- /extra-rules -->